NickAnge/NickAnge/README.md

 <img align="right" src="https://github.com/NickAnge/NickAnge/blob/main/assets/Developer.gif" width='200'/>

-My name is Nikos Angelopoulos and i am undergraduate Electrical and Computer Engineer at University of Thessaly.
-I'm from Greece, living in Volos and currently, apart of my studies, i am working on my web developing  and my DevOps skills.
+My name is Nikos Angelopoulos and i graduated from Electrical and Computer Engineer at University of Thessaly.
+I'm from Greece, living in Volos and currently, apart of my studies, i am working on my DevOps skills.

-- 🔭 I’m currently working on my thesis
-- 🌱 I’m currently learning kubernetes

 ## 🔧 Technologies & Tools